 - Incorporate a filter inspection into other monthly household tasks.
 For example, place a reminder in your checkbook to inspect the air filter at the start of each month when you’re paying bills.

 - Purchase several filters, and leave the unused ones in a conspicuous location as a reminder.

-For more advice on choosing the best air filter for your forced-air HVAC system, please contact us at Sherlock Heating & Air Conditioning, providing quality service in North San Diego and surrounding communities.
+For more advice on choosing the best air filter for your forced-air HVAC system, please contact us at Sherlock Plumbing, Heating & Air, providing quality service in North San Diego and surrounding communities.